Moddable-OpenSource/moddable/documentation/tools/tools.md

 - `all`: performs the `build`, `deploy`, and `xsbug` steps

 When the `-t` flag is omitted, the default value is `all`.

+When using **mcconfig** with microcontrollers that use a serial port for JavaScript debuggging with xsbug, the `deploy`, `xsbug`, and `all` targets terminate the currently running instance of serial2xsbug, if there is one.

 <a id="mcrun"></a>
 ## mcrun